cerb/cerb.github.io/_docs/scripting/variables.md

 Variables are temporary.
 When you define a new variable in one action, it can't be referenced from other actions.
 In programmer parlance, the **scope** of a variable is limited to the same template.

-In the next section we'll introduce [placeholders](/docs/bots/scripting/placeholders/), which retain their value between different templates on the same behavior.
+# Placeholders

+**Placeholders** are special variables that are already set for you.
+For instance, in an [automation](/docs/automations/) the event inputs are placeholders.

 # Modifying variables with filters

-The value of a variable may be modified by appending [filters](/docs/bots/scripting/filters/) with a  pipe (`|`) character.
+The value of a variable may be modified by appending [filters](/docs/scripting/filters/) with a  pipe (`|`) character.

 When editing actions on a bot behavior, the possible filters are automatically suggested when you type `|` after a variable name.

-For example, we can use the [upper](/docs/bots/scripting/filters/#upper) filter to display a variable's value in uppercase:
+For example, we can use the [upper](/docs/scripting/filters/#upper) filter to display a variable's value in uppercase:

 <pre>
 <code class="language-twig">